South Carolina man charged with branding sharks like cattle

 AWENDAW, S.C.
-(AP) — South Carolina Natural Resources officials say a man has been branding sharks with an insignia burned into their skin, like the brands used to mark cattle.
+(AP) — A man has been charged with branding sharks like cattle off the South Carolina coast.

-News outlets report the unidentified 56-year-old Awendaw man was charged with illegal tagging of a saltwater fish last week.
+News outlets cite South Carolina Natural Resources officials who say a 56-year-old Awendaw man was charged with illegal tagging of a saltwater fish last week.
 The misdemeanor can net a fine of up to $200.

 Officials say they were alerted about the brandings last month, as anglers off the South Carolina coast began catching sharks with a symbol that looked like a cursive letter burned just below their dorsal fins.